solkimicreb/react-stax/examples/docs_new/src/pages/docs/routing/params/content.md

 <div id="params-demo"></div>

-> The parameters' type information is saved in the query string and types are respected during the two-way synchronization process.

 You can learn more about the params object in the <span id="integrations-link"></span>.

 ## The `inherit` option

-Links and the `route` function have an `inherit` boolean option, which toggles if the routing should inherit or overwrite to existing parameters.
+Links and the `route()` function have an `inherit` boolean option, which toggles if the routing should inherit or overwrite to existing parameters.
 It defaults to `false`.

 ```jsx
 <Link to="path" params={{ param: 'value' }} inherit={true} />;